Tearsheet

 Bob Sallmann, Chief Financial Officer

-Bob Sallmann joined McGraw Hill as Chief Financial Officer on April 15, 2024, and is responsible for the company's global financial strategy.
-His role encompasses financial management, including accounting, finance, internal audit, investor relations, tax, treasury, procurement, real estate, and supply chain teams.
-Sallmann brings over 20 years of experience in developing and implementing financial and operational strategy for global organizations, with a focus on growing enterprise value and leading business transformation.
-He previously served as CFO at Laird Connectivity, a wireless technology manufacturer, and Enbi Group, a global elastomer manufacturer.
+Bob Sallmann joined McGraw Hill as Chief Financial Officer on April 15, 2024.
+He is responsible for the financial management of the company, overseeing areas such as Accounting, Finance, Investor Relations, Tax, and Supply Chain.
+Sallmann brings over 20 years of experience in developing and implementing financial and operational strategies for global organizations.
+His previous CFO roles include positions at Laird Connectivity, a wireless technology manufacturer, and Enbi Group, a global elastomer manufacturer.
+Before that, he held various financial leadership roles at IDEX, a diversified industrial manufacturer, and spent a decade in consulting, advisory, and financial audit roles at Alvarez & Marsal and PriceWaterhouseCoopers.

 David Cortese, Chief Digital Information Officer

 David Cortese joined McGraw Hill on April 8, 2024, in the newly created role of Chief Digital Information Officer.
-He oversees digital platform development, information technology, and data analytics for the company, including McGraw Hill's Digital Platform Group (DPG) and Global Technology Services (GTS) group.
-Cortese has over 30 years of experience in technology and operational leadership roles, and prior to McGraw Hill, he served as Chief Digital Officer at Influential, where he oversaw enterprise product and engineering teams and AI solutions.
+He is responsible for digital platform development, information technology, and data analytics for the company.
+Cortese also assumed responsibility for the company's Global Technology Services (GTS) group following the retirement of Angelo DeGenaro.

 Scott Grillo, President, Professional Group